agennadi/datasci-earthquake/README.md

 # Configuration of environment variables

 We use GitHub Secrets to store sensitive environment variables.
-A template `.env.example` file is provided in the repository as a reference.
+A template `.env.example` file is provided in the repository as a reference. `.env.local` is added to deploy the app on Vercel.
 Only users with **write** access to the repository can manually trigger the `Generate .env File` workflow, which creates and uploads the actual `.env` file as an artifact.

 **Note**: Before starting work on the project, make sure to: